CAPS Post-Doctoral Residency Program

 Direct Clinical Services

 Residents conduct three intake appointments per week.
 This number remains the same for the entire year.
-Intake appointments are scheduled during triage appointments conducted by senior staff members.
-Both the triage appointment and intake are free of charge. therapists continue with the clients they see for intake.
+The Resident’s case load consists of the clients they see for intake.

-CAPS provides brief therapy to currently enrolled students.
+CAPS provides time-limited therapy to currently enrolled students.
 Partners of students may be seen in the context of couple's therapy.
 Duration of therapy tentatively is determined by the therapist and client during the intake appointment.
-It is the responsibility of the resident to effectively manage their caseload which consists of 20 to 25 clients per week.
+It is the responsibility of the Resident to effectively manage their caseload, which can consist of 20 to 25 clients per week, once the case load is built.

-A variety of groups are offered with the standards being process oriented and support.
+A variety of groups are offered, both process oriented therapy groups and support groups.
 Residents may co-facilitate an existing group with a permanent staff member, or may develop a new group under the supervision of a permanent staff member.

 Periodically outreach programming is requested by specific organizations and groups on campus.
 Residents develop and provide programs based on agency need.
-There is also an opportunity to create relationships with different organizations on campus based on the resident's desire and availability.
-Currently there are teams assigned to specific organizations on campus for the purpose of creating strong relationships with traditionally marginalized students.
+There is also an opportunity to create relationships with different organizations on campus, based on the Resident's desire and availability, in order to provide consultation to a student community.
+Currently there are teams assigned to specific organizations on campus for the purpose of creating strong relationships with traditionally underserved students.
+The Resident will also serve as liaison to one of the residence halls on campus

-Interns, residents, and staff members currently teach an eight week class in the fall and spring semesters called Life Skills to freshman student-athletes.
+Interns, Residents, and staff members currently teach an eight week Life Skills class in the fall and spring semesters.
 The fall class focuses on issues students new to college might face, such as time management, transition from home to college, grief, drug and alcohol use, stress management, diversity, etc. The spring class focuses on the developmental process of leadership.

 Alcohol and Other Drug assessment and programming

-In this specialization the resident becomes a member of a multi-disciplinary team that meets once a month to discuss current clients.
-There is an opportunity to co-facilitate and eating disorders support group.
-Based on presenting issues the resident would be referred a higher number of clients struggling with eating and body image.
+In this concentration the Resident becomes a member of a multi-disciplinary team that meets to discuss current clients.
+There is an opportunity to co-facilitate an eating disorders support group, and to develop a significant portion of the Resident’s case load of students struggling with eating disorders.

 Outreach and Consultation

-Interacting with and connecting to students throughout campus is an important way of promoting the services that CAPS offers and can be done in a variety of ways.
-As such there are many experiences that a resident interested in outreach and consultation could gain.
-These include staffing satellite offices, teaching multiple sections of Life Skill, and coordinating outreach requests.
-Web based outreach is a new area that the resident may choose to develop and oversee.
+Interacting with and connecting to students throughout campus is an important way of promoting the services that CAPS offers.
+There are many experiences that a Resident interested in outreach and consultation could gain.
+These include teaching Life Skills classes, and helping coordinate outreach requests.
+Web based outreach is a new area that the Resident may choose to develop and oversee.

-The resident has an opportunity to join interns and other staff members on the Testing Team.
-This involves weekly two hour meetings during which current cases, preparation of reports, and proper administration of test measures are discussed.
-Residents typically complete five to seven cases a year, beginning with a structured interview and ending with a formal testing report.
-As the year progresses, the resident learns to conduct initial consultations to determine if psychological testing is warranted.
-Typically utilized instruments include: structured clinical interview, information from family and friends, WAIS-IV, WRAT4, WJ-III Tests of Achievement, DSM-IV ratings, IVA+Plus, CAARS-S:L, Nelson-Denny Reading Test, and a symptom validity test.
+The resident has an opportunity to join the Psychological Testing Coordinator, other staff members, and an intern on the Testing Team, which provides formal psychological testing for ADHD, learning disorders, and autism spectrum disorder, along with personality testing for clients of therapy and psychiatric providers.
+Activities include participating in weekly ninety minute meetings during which current cases, preparation of reports, and proper administration of test measures are discussed.
+Residents complete a number of cases a year, beginning with a structured interview and ending with a formal testing report.
+Residents also often learn to conduct testing screenings and testing consultations to determine if comprehensive psychological testing is warranted and needed.
+Typically utilized instruments include: structured clinical interview, information from family and friends, WAIS-IV, WRAT4, WJ IV Tests of Achievement, DSM-IV ratings, IVA+Plus, CAARS-S:L, Nelson-Denny Reading Test, and PAI a symptom validity test.
 The MMPI-2, MMPI-2RF, and MCMI-III and are also available for use with testing and individual clients.

-For this area the resident would join the training team which meets once a week to discuss issues pertinent to the training of interns and practicum students.
-Facilitating the practicum student case conference, as well as some of the interns' didactic seminars, would be a responsibility in this area.
-Residents have the opportunity to work in conjunction with the Coordinator of Training to compile necessary data and reports.
-They could also be a full member of the intern and practicum student selection committee.
+For this area the Resident would join the Training Team which meets every other week to discuss issues pertinent to the training of interns and practicum students.
+Facilitating some of the interns' didactic seminars would be a responsibility in this area.
+Residents have the opportunity to work in conjunction with the Training Coordinator to compile necessary data and reports.
+They could also be a member of the intern and practicum student selection committees.

 Indirect Clinical Services

-The resident is provided with one hour of supervision per week.
+The Resident is provided with one hour of supervision per week.
 In addition they are expected to attend weekly case conferences and staff meetings.
-Though residents function as independent staff members there may be times when they are excluded from participating in meetings and tasks at the discretion of permanent staff.
+Residents are also involved in all staff professional development activities.